 “I Am Not Your Negro,” a meditation on race in America and a celebration of the intellect and moral urgency of James Baldwin, has established itself as one of the biggest documentary hits of the Oscar season.
 The non-fiction film has made nearly $2 million since opening in February and Magnolia, the indie distributor behind the documentary, believes it will end its run with more than $5 million in ticket sales.
-That would make it the highest-grossing non-fiction release in Magnolia’s history, bypassing “Enron: The Smartest Guys in the Room,” which netted north of $4 million.
+That would make it the highest-grossing non-fiction release in Magnolia’s history, bypassing “Food, Inc.,” which netted north of $4 million.
 It’s also the top ticket seller among this year’s best documentary contenders.

 “It’s a singular film that’s very much in the zeitgeist,” said Eamonn Bowles, president of Magnolia.
 “It’s very honest about issues that people are concerned about now.
 It talks about the feeling of being marginalized and speaks to being left out of the power elite.”